ruiaylin/sqlparser/README.md

-The most full-featured MySQL's SQL Parser implement in golang at present.
+The most full-featured MySQL's SQL parser implement in golang at present.
 ===============================================

 ### This parser is part of TiDB from PingCap